swiss-ai-center/a-guide-to-mlops/docs/index.md

       title: Meet the
       title_highlight: Crew
       body: |
-        Ground control, reporting for duty.
         We are the
         <a href="https://www.swiss-ai-center.ch/" class="crew-link" target="_blank" rel="noopener">Swiss AI Center</a>
-        crew, building a practical flight plan from machine-learning experiments to production.
-        We selected tools that minimize friction for established workflows and teams, with a focus on SMEs.
+        team.
+This guide is a practical path from notebook experiments to production, built for engineers and small teams.
+We selected tools that minimize friction for established workflows, with a focus on SMEs.
       actions:
         - type: primary
           text: Next stop